Unemployment-insurance benefits FAQ

 Q. How can someone apply for unemployment benefits?
 Why are the telephone and computer the only options?

-Telephones and computers are available at all WorkSource employment centers.
+When they reopen after COVID health-safety restrictions can be lifted, telephones and computers are available at all WorkSource employment centers.

 Telephone and the Internet are the primary options for filing unemployment claims because they allow us to provide higher-quality and generally faster customer service.
 When we used to provide this service at local offices, customers often had to wait in lines for several hours.